jennrenee626/NeighborhoodMapV/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+By default, the create-react-app used to create this application includes a service worker in the production build.

+If user wants to see this app running in production mode, go here: [https://neighborhoodappv.herokuapp.com/]

 ## Dependencies

 The project dependencies include Font Awesome, Google Fonts, MyJson API, and Wikipedia.